-To facilitate mineral extraction in suitable locations subject to the protection of amenity and environmental quality, including air quality and noise pollution and having regard to the Geological Heritage Guidelines for the Extractive Industry (GSI and Concrete Federation of Ireland, 2008).
+To facilitate mineral extraction in suitable locations subject to the protection of amenity and environmental quality, including air quality and noise pollution.

-To limit the operation of the extractive industry and ancillary uses at environmentally sensitive locations and within areas designated with Zoning Objective 'HA-DM', 'HA-LV' and 'HA-DV' where extraction would result in significant adverse effects and / or prejudice the protection of the County's natural and built heritage.
+To limit the operation of the extractive industry and ancillary uses at environmentally sensitive locations and within areas designated with Zoning Objective 'HA - DM', 'HA-LV' and 'HA-DV' where extraction would result in significant adverse effects and/or prejudice the protection of the County's natural and built heritage.

-To ensure the satisfactory reinstatement and / or re-use of disused quarries and extraction facilities, where active use has ceased.
+To ensure the satisfactory reinstatement and/or re-use of disused quarries and extraction facilities, where active use has ceased.